-Evolving from Version 1 to Version 5
+Evolving from V1 to V5

 SCHOOL OF ENGINEERING Improvements Made Design Flaws V1 - Complete lack of Contract V2 Added exceptions as method preconditions Preconditions not strong enough (i.e., with missing cases) may result in an invalid account state.
 V3 Added assertions as class invariants - V4 Deliberately changed withdraw's implementa- tion to be incorrect.
 Incorrect implementations do not necessarily result in a state that violates the class invariants.
-V5 Added assertions as method postconditions - • In • In Versions 2, 3, 4, 5, preconditions approximated as exceptions. ٢ 3 These are not preconditions, but their logical negation.
-Client BankApp's code complicated by repeating the list of try-catch statements.
-In Versions 3, 4, 5, class invariants and postconditions approximated as assertions.
-Unlike exceptions, these assertions will not appear in the API of withdraw.
-Potential clients of this method cannot know: 1) what their benefits are; and 2) what their suppliers' obligations are.
-For postconditions, extra code needed to capture pre-execution values of attributes.
+V5 Added assertions as method postconditions - • In Versions 2, 3, 4, 5, precondition ons approximated as exceptions . ٢ These are not preconditions , but their logical negation . ● In ☺ Po th Versions 3, 4, 5, class invariar Unlike exceptions, these assert otential clients of this method ca eir suppliers' obligations are.
+For postconditions, extra code cated by repeating the list of try-catch statements.
+Ints and postconditions approximated as assertions . ions will not appear in the API of withdraw.
+Innot know : 1) what their benefits are; and 2) what needed to capture pre-execution values of attributes.
+43 01 14 benefits obligations BankAppV5.main balance deduction amount non-negative (CLIENT) positive balance amount not too large BankV5.withdraw amount non-negative balance deduction (SUPPLIER) amount not too large positive balance benefits obligations CLIENT postcondition & invariant precondition SUPPLIER precondition postcondition & invariant

-Version 5: Contract between Client and Supplier
+V5: Contract between Client and Supplier